JuliaLang/julia/doc/manual/metaprogramming.rst

 inputs, a generated function gets expanded at a time when the types of the arguments are known, but the function is not yet compiled.

-Depending on the types of the arguments, a generated function returns a quoted expression which then forms the method body of the specialized method.
+Instead of performing some calculation or action, a generated function declaration returns a quoted expression which then forms the body for the method corresponding to the types of the arguments.
+When called, the body expression is compiled (or fetched from a cache, on subsequent calls) and only the returned expression - not the code that generated it - is evaluated.
 Thus, generated functions provide a flexible framework to move work from run-time to compile-time.

 When defining generated functions, there are three main differences to ordinary functions: